Aurky/nss-capstone/resources/design-document.md

 U2.
 As a user, I want to view all my posted ad(s)

 U3.
-As a user, I want to update my ad(s) details.
+As a user, I want to be able to update my ad(s) details.

 U4.
 As a user, I want to be able to delete my ad(s).

 U5.
 As a user, I want to be able to update my user profile details.

 U6.
-As a user, I want to bb able to view my individual ad(s).
+As a user, I want to be able to view my individual ad(s).

 U7.
 As a user, I want to be able to update an ad (including name, description, location, tags, salary...).